Risque (comics): Rendezvous with Warpath

-Risque has to send a message to Warpath intimating that she has knowledge regarding the Camp Verde massacre.
-She meets Warpath in New York City, where she introduces herself to him from the shadows, plants a kiss on his lips, and leaves.
+Risque has to send a message to Warpath (James Proudstar) intimating that she has knowledge regarding the massacre in his hometown of Camp Verde, Arizona.
+She meets Warpath in New York City, where she introduces herself to him from the shadows, kisses him, and leaves.

 When Selene makes her move against the Externals, killing those who remain, Risque arrives and pulls the wounded Warpath out of Gideon's facility before Selene can drain his life.
 Risque takes James to Florida to recuperate and they fall for each other.
-Finally, James desires to get back to his friends, and the duo arrives just in time to defend X-Man from the genetic mastermind villain Mister Sinister.
-An ancient expert in mutancy, Sinister found Risque "fascinating" as "a mutant unknown".

-Risque and Warpath's new romance was met with displeasure from Warpath's previous love interest and current teammate, Siryn.
-Warpath previously felt romantic feelings for Siryn but as Risque thinks, "Now she resents me for taking James away from her."

-Warpath intends to remain at the X-Mansion, but the duo fights the Blob and Mimic in New York City.
-Risque finally fulfills her "mission" by slipping a sleeping pill into Jimmy's drink.
-She takes him to Sledge's junkyard in Detroit, Michigan.
-There, Sledge offers Warpath information concerning his tribe's murder in exchange for a favor of his own.
+Finally, James desires to get back to his friends, and the duo arrives just in time to defend X-Man from Mister Sinister.
+Risque takes Warpath to Sledge's junkyard in Detroit, where Sledge offers him information concerning his tribe's murder in exchange for a favor of his own.